wso2/docker-apim/docker-compose/apim-is-as-km-with-analytics/README.md

  * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose)
    in order to run the steps provided in following Quick start guide. <br><br>
- * In order to run this Docker Compose setup, you will need an active subscription from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 API Manager and
+ * In order to use Docker images with WSO2 updates, you need an active WSO2 subscription.
+If you do not possess an active WSO2 subscription, you can sign up for a WSO2 Free Trial Subscription from [here](https://wso2.com/free-trial-subscription).
-   API Manager Analytics 2.6.0 and WSO2 Identity Server as KM 5.7.0.
-You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription). <br><br>
+   Otherwise, you can proceed with Docker images which are created using GA releases.<br><br>
  * If you wish to run the Docker Compose setup using Docker images built locally, build Docker images using Docker resources available from [here](../../dockerfiles/) and remove the `docker.wso2.com/` prefix from the `image` name in the `docker-compose.yml`. <br><br>

 ## Quick Start Guide